 - Complete the “Petition to Declare e-Form.”
 You will upload your 2-year program plan as well as unofficial transcripts.

-The petition queue will be open until Wednesday August 28 and student will be notified of their status no later than Friday August 30.
+The petition queue is reviewed on a first come, first served basis, and will be open until Friday, July 31st and students will be notified of their status no later than Friday, August 7th.